 Programme alteration or discontinuation

 The University of Glasgow endeavours to run all programmes as advertised.
 In exceptional circumstances, however, the University may withdraw or alter a programme.
 For more information, please see: Student contract.

-This MSc will prepare you for a variety of positions across health and care, software development, third sector, policy and academic settings, both in the UK and internationally.
+This programme will prepare you for a variety of positions, both in the UK and internationally, across areas such as: